jpreiser/Sorting_Algorithms_Project/README.txt

 The program runs with input names of 'ordered.txt', 'random.txt', and 'reverse.txt'.
 To customize input, modify these files directly or replace them with files of the same name.

-These files and this program assumes inputs of size 10,000 or less, while the experimental section can create arrays of up to 1,000,000.
+These files and this program assumes inputs of size 10,000, while the experimental section can create arrays of up to 1,000,000.
 There is a bug with merge sort that prevents it from going above 10000 that I ran out of time to fix.